 Learn more about the mission and people behind PBDG!

-PBDG’s primary purpose is to improve business conditions in the construction industry
+PBDG’s mission is to improve business conditions for minorities and women in the construction industry

 by increasing preparation, competitiveness, and relationships.